dengwirda/mesh2d/README.md

 `[1]` - Darren Engwirda, <a href="http://hdl.handle.net/2123/13148">Locally-optimal Delaunay-refinement and optimisation-based mesh generation</a>, Ph.D.
 Thesis, School of Mathematics and Statistics, The University of Sydney, September 2014.

-`[2]` - Darren Engwirda, Unstructured mesh methods for the Navier-Stokes equations, Honours Thesis, School of Aeronautical, Mechanical and Mechatronic Engineering, The University of Sydney, November 2005.
+`[2]` - Darren Engwirda, Unstructured mesh methods for the Navier-Stokes equations, Honours Thesis, School of Aerospace, Mechanical and Mechatronic Engineering, The University of Sydney, November 2005.